MiketheChap/worldwidestew/content/blog/2026-03-12-the-periodic-table-of-birthday-elements.md

     - humanity
     - inspiration
 ---
-This was for my brotheer's Birthday.
+This was for my brother's Birthday.
 It was created by [Claude.ai](https://claude.ai) based on an original idea by me.
 I wanted to share it with readers.

 <iframe src="{{ .Get "src" }}" title="Claude Artifact" width="{{ .Get "width" | default "100%" }}" height="{{ .Get "height" | default "600" }}" frameborder="0" allow="clipboard-write" allowfullscreen></iframe>